 - 9.3 Transport is essential for most rural residents to gain access to the services and facilities they need, as well as education and employment opportunities.
 However a lot of the traffic growth in recent years has been on routes in rural areas.
 The increased congestion and speeds on some routes can have a detrimental impact on villages where traffic uses unsuitable routes.
-Furthermore traditional management, such as signing and bollards, may detract from the over-all character of a village and different approaches for restricting traffic will be required. - There is a desire to introduce traffic management measures in the parish, most notably to reduce speed levels through the village.
-This is particularly evident on the busy A425 when it passes through the village, especially in the vicinity of the cross roads, which provide the main entrance into the village. - 9.5 Paragraph 29 of the Framework states that transport policies have an important role to play in facilitating sustainable development but also in contributing to wider sustainability and health objectives.
-Paragraph 34 adds that plans and decisions should ensure developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised. - 9.6 Residents are keen to see measures to promote safe roads and clear footpaths and to discourage through traffic.
-Traffic delays and limited parking space are persistent issues on the narrow streets in the village. - 9.7 Working with the County Council and District Council, the Parish Council will seek to create a safe and attractive transport system that takes account of the mainly residential character of the area.
+Furthermore traditional management, such as signing and bollards, may detract from the over-all character of a village and different approaches for restricting traffic will be required. - 9.4 There is a desire to introduce traffic management measures in the parish, most notably to reduce speed levels through the village.
+This is particularly evident on the busy A425 when it passes through the village, especially in the vicinity of the cross roads, which provide the main entrance into the village. - 9.5 Paragraph 109 in the Framework states that development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe.
+Within this context paragraph 110 adds, amongst other things, that applications for development should: create places that are safe, secure and attractive which minimise the scope for conflicts between pedestrians, cyclists and vehicles, avoid unnecessary street clutter, and respond to local character and design standards. - 9.6 Residents are keen to see measures to promote safe roads and clear footpaths and to discourage through traffic.
+Traffic delays and limited parking space are persistent issues on the narrow streets in the village.

+9.7 Working with the County Council and District Council, the Parish Council will seek to create a safe and attractive transport system that takes account of the mainly residential character of the area.
 This includes any measures to improve car parking and the need to maintain adequate access for public transport and emergency vehicles.